abdulhadicse/abdulhadicse/README.md

 ## I'm an Engineer, Developer, Designer, and Dreamer!!

-- 🔭 I’m currently working with Wordpress Plugin Development
+- 🔭 I’m currently working with Wordpress Plugin Development at weDevs
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects